CentaurusInfra/mizar/docs/design/mp_workflows.md

 ### Divider Object Create Workflow (Mizar Specific)

+#### Triggers:
+1. The VPC operator creates a divider.
+Initially when the VPC is created or during a divider scale out.

 ![Divider](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/phudtran/mizar/dev-k8s/Documentation/design/figures/create_divider_workflow.puml)

 1. The VPC Operator creates a new Divider with state **Init** and persists it to the API Server.